 WAR, or Wins Above Replacement, is the standard metric to gauge how good a player is.
 It basically calculates how much better a player is compared to a replacement level player.
 Offense, defense and base-running are all factored in.

 A single-season WAR greater than 8.0 is considered exceptional and MVP-worthy.
-Trout has had five of those seasons.
-Above 5.0 is all-star worthy, from 2-5 is starter-worthy and anything from 0-2 is reserve/bench worthy.
+Trout has had six of those seasons.
+Above 5.0 is All-Star worthy, from 2-5 is starter-worthy and anything from 0-2 is reserve/bench worthy.

 Well, WAR loves Trout because he excels at everything.
 He might not lead the league in every category.
 For example, he might not hit more home runs than Christian Yelich or score more runs than Cody Bellinger this year, but he has a chance to.
 And in the home run-or-strikeout mentality era, Trout has maintained a relatively low strikeout rate.

-Here’s a list of some notable Hall-of-Famers with less career WAR than Trout, who is just 27 right now but has totaled nearly 70 WAR, per Baseball Reference.
+Here’s a list of some notable Hall-of-Famers with less career WAR than Trout, who is just 28 right now but has totaled over 70 WAR, per Baseball Reference.
 He’s already ahead of more than 100 HOF members.

 - John Smoltz